open-rsx/rsb-manual/specification-yarp.rst

 For this schema, nameservice queries which yield multiple results or change over time can lead to a changing set of connections.
-For example, the URL ``yarp:/iCubSim/cam`` could causes connections to be established to `YARP`_ ports named ``/iCubSim/cam/left``, ``/iCubSim/cam/left/fovea``, ``/iCubSim/cam/right``, ``/iCubSim/cam/right/fovea`` if these ports are registered in the
+For example, the URL ``yarp:/iCubSim/cam`` could cause connections to be established to `YARP`_ ports named ``/iCubSim/cam/left``, ``/iCubSim/cam/left/fovea``, ``/iCubSim/cam/right``, ``/iCubSim/cam/right/fovea`` if these ports are registered in the